daniel08311/CryptoTrend/README.md

 ### Some Notes ###
  * After each training, the prediction result with the latest trade will be put in predict/
  * There are some default .sh files which runs the training ( run all the .sh file to repeatedly train the four exchange )
+ * We support binance, bitfinex, bittrex and huobipro currently.
+Entering other exchanges yields error.